Charixfox/HD120-Controller/README.md

 * Uses FastLED - 8-bit mapped stuff makes things easy

--- NOT UP TO DATE FOR 0.2.0.0 - Refer to code comments until this is fully updated.
 ### Controls:
 Open a serial connection to the Arduino com port at 115200 Baud
 - For example, use Serial monitor or command line redirect to the serial port